Silk wall treatments

 The colours of silk wall treatments

 Silk wall treatments are available in different colours.
-Silk, Fusion and Musa each have their own colour spectrum.
+Silk and Musa each have their own colour spectrum.
 Silk contains matte but sparkling colours, such as yellow, red and blue.
-Fusion also offers bright colours, all with a warm glow.
 Musa, on the other hand, has shades in a neutral range of grey, brown and black.

 What is our silk wall treatment made of?

 Silk comes from the silkworm and has been known in China for more than four thousand years.
 The story goes that the Chinese emperor's wife discovered the fibre, and only the emperor was allowed to wear silk.
 Partly because of this, the fabric has an ultimate luxury status.